-No human and health safety risks were identified from the proposed project other than typical occupational hazards that coincide with non-mechanized mineral exploration and UAV operations.
+No human and health safety risks were identified as a result of the proposed project, other than typical occupational hazards that coincide with non-mechanized mineral exploration and UAV operations.

 15. INDUSTRIAL, COMMERCIAL AND AGRICULTURE ACTIVITIES AND PRODUCTION: Identify how the project would add to or alter these activities.